OofMon2301/2023-UNI-Vault/2024/Semester 1/ELEC2300/Week 3/Tutorial 1.md

 ---
-date: 07-03-2024
+date: 2024-03-07
 type: Tutorial
 subject: ELEC2300
 tags: tutorial
 week: Week 3
 Topic:
 field: $SUBJECT
+date modified: 2024-03-18
 ---

 #ELEC2300

-### Some formula maybe not on the formula sheet
+# Some Formula Maybe not on the Formula Sheet

 $$
 \vec{E}_{dipole} = -\frac{2kqd}{x^{2}}
 $$
-## 2.2 - Parallel Plate Capacitor
+# 2.2 - Parallel Plate Capacitor

 > [!note]
 > Uniform field if not close to 'ends' of the capacitor.
 Generally ignore the *fringing* (the magnetic fields from the side of the capcitor).